gstanden/scst-3.x-debian/README.md

 NOTE:  The issues are RESOLVED and this now SHOULD WORK

-for creating SCST DKMS Packages on Debian-based systemd-enabled Linuxes.
+for creating SCST DKMS Packages on Debian-based systemd-enabled Linuxes

+such as Ubuntu 15.04+, Linux Mint, etc.

 I apologize for the delays getting the issues resolved.